Prathia Hall: Later life

 Hall decided to pursue divinity studies and ordination, after many years of wrestling with a calling to the ministry.
 She moved to Roosevelt, New York with her husband Ralph Wynn.
 While living in NY, she earned a Master of Divinity, Master of Theology, and Ph.D. from Princeton Theological Seminary, in New Jersey.
 In 1978 Hall began serving as pastor at the Mt.
 Sharon Baptist in Philadelphia, driving there every weekend from Princeton.
 Hall struggled with religion after her daughter died of a stroke.
 She later had some chronic issues, suffering from pain due to injury in an old accident.
 This ultimately contributed to her death many years later.

-Hall was one of the first women ordained in the American Baptist Association.
+Hall was one of the first women ordained in the American Baptist Churches USA.
 Hall joined the faculty at United Theological Seminary in Dayton, Ohio, eventually becoming dean of African American studies, and director of the school's Harriet Miller Women's Center.
 She was a visiting scholar at the Interdenominational Theological Center in Atlanta.
 She later joined the faculty at the Boston University School of Theology, holding the Martin Luther King Chair in Social Ethics.
 Her work focused on womanist theology and ethics.